Sbrunoberenguel/OmniSCV/README.md

 Python 2.7 implementation for a camera simulator.

 ## Introduction
-This repository contains the python scripts to obtain synthetic realistic images from a list of camera models.
 <p align="center">
 <img src='config/img/fish_eye.png' width=400>
   </p>

 ### Camera models
-In this simulator we include two types of cameras, central and no-central cameras.
+In this simulator we include two types of projection models, central and no-central.
 For the central cameras, we have implemented:</p>
  - Equirectangular
  - Cylindric